AndrewGuerrero/ng-caryll/content/effective_cpp.md

 **Things to Remember**

-- Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and `return` types, and to member functions as a whole.
+- Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and `return` types, and to member functions as whole.
 - Compilers enforce bitwise `const`ness, but you should program using conceptual `const`ness.
-- When `const` and non-`const` member functions have essentially identical implementations, code duplication can be avoided by having the non-`const` version call the `const` version.
+- When `const` and non-`const` member functions have the same implementations, code duplication can be avoided by having the non-`const` version call the `const` version.

 ### Item 4: Make sure the objects are initialized before they're used

-Objects that used before they are initialized can yield undefined behavior.
-This can be quite unpleasant when debugging.
+Objects used before they are initialized can yield undefined behavior, an excellent source of grief to debug.

-Non-member objects need to be initialized manually.
+Non-member objects should be initialized manually.

 ``` cpp
 int x = 0;